apache/flink/docs/dev/table/catalog.md

 Catalog Modules
 ---------------

-`GenericInMemoryCatalog` is built in Flink's Table API.
+`GenericInMemoryCatalog` is built into Flink's Table API.

-In order to use `HiveCatalog` in Flink Table API and SQL, users need to include `flink-connector-hive` jar in their projects.
+To use `HiveCatalog` in Flink Table API and SQL, users need to include `flink-connector-hive` jar in their projects.

 {% highlight xml %}
 <dependency>